sephnescence/wanikani-helper/README.md

 4. Run this project with `npm run start`
 5. Build this project with `npm run build`
 6. Jest is available.
 React Testing Library is already installed.
 Run `npm t` to start Jest in watch mode
+7. I'm not going to commit what's in `src/wanikani_data/subjects` because it's not my data, but I have a lifetime account personally.
+If I need to get these files again I can just get them from their api - https://docs.api.wanikani.com/.
+It was super easy to get an API Token and use Insomnia to fetch them

 ### Generic Create React App Spiel Below